Barellan | Meeting of the waters

 Each year Barellan hosts the Barellan Masters Games, held on the last weekend in February, a celebration of sports aimed at the ‘older’ generation with something for everyone.

-Over the October long weekend the Barellan Working Clydesdales and Heavy Horses “The Good Old Days” Weekend is on, featuring displays and competitions of working Clydesdales and heavy horse teams.
+Over the October long weekend, the Good Old Days Festival is on, featuring displays and competitions of working Clydesdales and heavy horse teams.